-Marcus Aurelius was an emperor of Rome and he is considered on of the most influential Stoics in history.
-During his reign as an emperor, he had to deal with enemies in the East, several Germanic tribes in Central Europe, famines, natural disasters, plagues and not to mention personal tragedies such as: his step brother’s death and the death of eight children.
+Marcus Aurelius was an emperor of Rome and he is considered one of the most influential Stoics in history.
+During his reign as an emperor, he had to deal with enemies in the East, several Germanic tribes in Central Europe, famines, natural disasters, plagues and not to mention personal tragedies such as his step brother’s death and the death of eight children.

 On the other hand, being an Emperor of Rome essentially meant that he was the most powerful individual of his known world.
-This kind of power comes with the usual temptations like corruption, indulgence of pleasure, giving into the immediate gratification, sexual deviancy and failure of work ethic.
-A normal individual suffers from these as well but to a lesser degree however, when you combine these temptations with the Emperorship of Rome, then, these temptations are taken to another degree because one is able to indulge in them all, any time they want to.
+This kind of power comes with the usual temptations like corruption, an indulgence of pleasure, giving into the immediate gratification, sexual deviancy, and failure of work ethic.
+A normal individual suffers from these as well but to a lesser degree, however, when you combine these temptations with the Emperorship of Rome, then, these temptations are taken to another degree because one is able to indulge in them all any time they want to.

 With all of this bearing down upon his character, Marcus Aurelius did not give in, instead, he turned to a life of a Stoic and used the Stoic philosophy to help guide him through the ups and downs of life.
 Constantly reaffirming the kind of individual he wished to be, working on his character and staying clear of his temptations.